PapiLer/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## How do you fix a broken pizza?
+With tomato paste.